 Cook all of the chraime sauce ingredients in a pan until softened, then add enough water to obtain a sauce.
 Season with salt to taste.
 Cook for about 20 minutes on low heat to thicken and blend flavors.

 Gently and thoroughly mix all of the kofte ingredients together and form into small patties with your hands.
 You’ll get about 15.
+If your fish is not sticky enough and doesn’t come together into balls add 1/2 to 1 whole beaten egg to act as a binder.

 Garnish with fresh cilantro leaves and lemon juice.